 Connecticut's Assisted Living Program is contained within the Connecticut Home Care Program for Elders (CHCPE), a state Medicaid waiver.
 Given that care is provided in assisted living residences instead of at home, we have included it separately on this page.
 This financial assistance program helps low income, elderly state residents afford the high cost of assisted living (non-skilled nursing, residential care).

 Presently, all of Connecticut’s Medicaid funding for assisted living is administered through the CHCPE.
 The Assisted Living Program is a collection of four smaller programs that offer assisted living support in different locations.
-Many Connecticut seniors prefer assisted living to other long term care options, as it allows for them to continue living independently, in an individual studio, or one bedroom apartment, while gaining a team of onsite caregivers and services in a social environment.
+Many Connecticut seniors prefer assisted living to other long term care options.
+This is beacause it allows them to continue living independently, in an individual studio, or one bedroom apartment, while gaining a team of onsite caregivers and services in a social environment.

 The Assisted Living Program is available to all Connecticut residents who are at least 65 years of age.
 Program participants must need assistance to complete activities of daily living and must be “in need of short or long term nursing home care."
 For those who don't yet require this level of care, they may be placed on a waiting list.